-If you already have some debt troubles, be sure to devise a repayment plan.
-One strategy is to pay off the debt with the highest interest rate first.
-The so

-THE CHAPTER 2 “THE TRUTHS AND UNTRUTHS”

-Also, consider talking to your employer about the possibility of lowering the plan's fees.

-Article by Stacy Radacon, stated, “Again, debt can be a danger to your financial well-being.”
-If you're constantly paying credit card bills and racking up interest, you won't have a chance to save any money.

-If you already have some debt troubles, be sure to devise a repayment plan.
-One strategy is to pay off the debt with the highest interest rate first.
-The sooner you

-CHAPTER 2 “THE TRUTHS AND UNTRUTHS”

-clear that away, the more you save on interest.
-Another strategy is to pay off the smallest debt first to give you a psychological boost and encourage you to keep the chipping away.
-If you're considering taking out new loans—to go back to school or seed your business, for example—make sure you understand all the terms, including your interest rate and repayment details, so you can decide whether it's truly worth it.

-Article by Stacy Radacon, stated, “You need to work to make money, and you need to be healthy to work.”
-The rich understand that, and 98% of millionaires consider good health to be their most important personal asset, per U.S. Trust.
+Stacy Radacon states, “You need to work to make money, and you need to be healthy to work.”
+The rich understand that, and 98% of millionaires consider good health their most important personal asset, per U.S. Trust.
 Take care of yourself—and do it on the cheap.
-You can take advantage of free wellness furthermore, although the poll doesn't tell me one way or the other, I suspect that
+You can take advantage of free wellness programs.

-A good deal of those 4 out of 10 not only believe it's possible to succeed and be better off than one's parents, but I have done precisely that.
+Although the poll that I cited earlier doesn’t tell me one way or the other, I suspect that a good deal of those four out of ten who believe in the American dream also believe it’s possible to succeed and be better off than one’s parents.
+I have done precisely that.
 Personally, I like to be on the side of positivity.
-After all, if you figure the game is impossible to win, you won't try as hard to do so.
+After all, if you figure the game is impossible to win, you won’t try as hard to do so.

-Do we still believe in the "American Dream"?
+Do we still believe in the American dream?

-So, I'm here to tell you that yes, good jobs are hard to come by.
-Yes, losing your

-CHAPTER 3 “THE TRUTHS AND UNTRUTHS”

-job and having to move back in with your parents are an awful thing.
-And yes, I don't envy the new grads who are out there looking for the jobs they thought they’d be able to get a degree and find themselves working the same job they worked over summers in high school.
+I’m here to tell you that yes, good jobs are hard to come by.
+Yes, losing your job and having to move back in with your parents is an awful thing.
+And yes, I don’t envy new grads out there looking for the jobs they thought they’d be able to get with a degree and finding themselves working the same job they worked over summers in high school.

-But I also firmly believe it doesn't have to be that way.
-If you want to achieve the American Dream, and end up better off than your parents, here are some things you can do:
+But I also firmly believe it doesn’t have to be this way.
+If you want to achieve the American dream, and end up better off than your parents, here are some things you can do.

 Get cost-effective training.
-For years, the advice was to go to the best college You could get into perhaps that should be changed to "go to the school that will give you the most bang for your buck."
-And that may not be in college.
+For years, the advice was to go to the best college you could get into.
+Perhaps this should be changed to “go to the school that will give you the most bang for your buck.”
+And that may not be college.
 It may be skilled trades training.
-It may be a community college.
-Did you know the median? salary for a dental hygienist (2 years of community college) is $68,000?
+It may be community college.
+The median salary for a dental hygienist (two years of community college) is $68,000.